gipo355/angular-tomcat-gradle-monorepo/docs/web/docs/reports.md

 ### Pitest

 ::: warning
-for now it works only if `.../pitest/index.html` is typed in the search bar.
+For now it works only if `.../pitest/index.html` is typed in the search bar.
 We are serving this as static file from the `public` folder of vitepress.
 :::